 When I was a young girl, my good friend’s cocker spaniel drowned in her pool.
 The cocker spaniel regularly swam in the pool, but one day while unattended, she got in the pool and couldn’t get out.
 My friend found her beloved dog at the bottom of her pool.
 The saddest tragedy is one that could have been prevented.
 Water safety during the summer months is extremely important for dogs.

 - Always know your dog’s swimming level, but don’t rely on that too heavily.
 Things can happen in the water that make it difficult for them to return to to the water’s edge.
 If you’re regularly in or near the water with your dog, consider getting them a well-fitting life vest.
 If you have a pool, consider getting a fence or other barrier to prevent pets and children from getting in when you’re unaware.
 Even dogs who seem afraid of the water or won’t swim are at risk for falling in.

 - Always use the proper parasite prevention including a heartworm preventative.
 Parasite infestation can cause a myriad of health problems.

 - Fireworks are often used for celebrations during the summer months.
 Pets can be terrified of them.
-If fireworks startle your pet or upset your pets, place them in a secure area away from noise.
-Always keep your pet leashed or contained for safety reasons around fireworks.
+If fireworks startle your pet or upset your pets, place them in a secure area away from noise, pets often become a lot more anxious around this time as it can be nerve racking with the loud bangs and noises.
+It may be a good idea to have a look into finding out more about how CBD can help calm and destress your animals, they have really positive effects and could really help – you can Click Here to read more if you think this would help.
+On another note, it is important to always keep your pet leashed or contained for safety reasons around fireworks.
 Dogs can become easily injured, but they can also be suddenly startled and run away.